EV & Hybrid Zone

 Is the $7,500 federal EV tax credit still available in 2026?

 No. The federal Clean Vehicle Credit expired September 30, 2025 under the One Big Beautiful Bill Act.
-What replaced it: a federal auto loan interest deduction (up to $10,000/year for U.S.-assembled vehicles) plus state incentives ranging from $1,000–$7,500.
+It is gone.
+What replaced it: a federal auto loan interest deduction of up to $10,000 per year for U.S.-assembled vehicles (reduces taxable income, not purchase price).
+State incentives — ranging from $1,000 to $7,500 depending on where you live — are the most impactful savings now available.
 Check your state at afdc.energy.gov.

 Which EV has the longest real-world range in 2026?

-The Lucid Air Pure at ~385 miles real-world.
-Among mainstream EVs under $45K, the IONIQ 6 LR and Tesla Model 3 LR deliver 315–345 miles in moderate climates.
-Below 20°F, expect 15–25% range reduction even with heat pumps.
+The Lucid Air Pure at ~385 miles in mixed driving — leading the market by a meaningful margin.
+Among mainstream EVs under $45K, the IONIQ 6 LR and Tesla Model 3 LR both land at 315–345 miles depending on climate.
+Below 20°F, expect a 15–25% range reduction even with a heat pump — plan accordingly if you live somewhere cold.

-Are electric cars cheaper to own than gas cars in 2026?
+Are electric cars actually cheaper to own than gas cars in 2026?

 What are the hidden costs of owning an EV?